ozcho/woffu-autologin-script/README.md

 So now in your lambda function, add a layer using the ARN found.

 Also need to add WOFFU_USER and WOFFU_PASS variables in configuration.

-To use the telegram bot use the following variables: TELEGRAM_CHATID and TELEGRAM_TOKEN You should set the number of retries to 0 and the timeout to 2 min 30 sec.
+You should set the number of retries to 0 and the timeout to 2 min 30 sec.
 This high timeout is due the random wait functionality.

 ## Caveats